-Keywords are critical in this day of Internet searches for publications.
-As you write, think of keywords in your subject matter, both general ("pollutants") and specific ("dioxins," "furans"), that a prospective reader might use in an Internet search to find a report like yours, and use them prominently.
+Keywords and an author's awareness of the importance of using them are critical in this day of Internet searches for publications.
+As you write, think of keywords, both general ("pollutants") and specific ("dioxins," "furans"), in your subject matter that a prospective reader might use in an Internet search to find a report like yours, and use them prominently.
 Particularly important locations for keywords are titles, abstract, executive summary, and table of contents.
 Recognized CEC keywords tend to be general in nature and closely connected to CEC project areas and work program themes, for example: carbon sequestration, chemicals, electronic waste, environmental law, green building, greenhouse gases, hazardous waste, persistent organic pollutants, species, toxic chemicals, etc. (A full list of established keywords can be obtained from any project manager or CEC editor.)
-However, well-accepted technical terms specifically related to the subject of the report can be very useful, too, particularly for someone using structured, very specific searches, and an author should not shy away from using them prominently in the locations mentioned above.
+However, well-recognized technical terms specifically related to the subject of the report can be very useful, too, particularly for someone searching with well-structured, very specific searches, and an author should not shy away from using them prominently in the locations mentioned above.